We are committed to provide a safe and transparent online gaming environment. Playing should be fun, enjoyable and a positive experience.

 The staff in our Casino are committed to assist and protect those who should not be gambling, or who wish to control their gambling habits.
 Our staff are trained to recognise unhealthy gaming patterns, and they also have current information of organisations that can help you a bit more hands-on if needed.
 We offer state of the art technical solutions available for you to control your gambling habits.

 We monitor our players and their playing habits closely to detect any issues that might be arise.
-Our players have access to their complete account history via Customer Service, and can review this history at any time.
+Our players have access to recent account history through their gaming account or can request full history at any time from Customer Service.

 A Gameplay Reminder will allow you to set a reminder related to the time you spend playing games on the site.Read more